 We have not at any stage opposed CAZs outright, but instead have articulated that we believe they are not the only way to improve air quality and that there are other measures which can provide more longer-term health benefits.

 We do not oppose the introduction of CAZs.
-In the past, we have proposed that they be delayed to allow operators time to phase out older vehicles and introduce newer, cleaner models without financial penalties and can see how some of our communication around alternative policies has led stakeholders to conclude that we oppose them in principle.
+In the past, we have proposed that they be delayed to allow operators time to introduce newer, cleaner models but can see how some of our communication around alternative policies has led stakeholders to conclude that we oppose them in principle.